-A List of Things to Talk About on the Phone
+Sample List of Interesting Topics to Talk About

 - Talk about what interests the person

 - Discuss favorite television shows